 Want to learn how to dye rice for quick and easy sensory play bins!
 Sensory play is the best preschool activity around!
 Colored rice is an awesome sensory bin filler and one of our top 10 favorites!
-Beautiful colored rice for sensory play is quick and easy to do for same day play.
-Our simple how to dye rice for sensory play recipe makes beautiful colors for whatever theme you choose.
+Dying colored rice for sensory play is quick and easy to do and it is ready to use the same day.
+Our simple how to dye rice recipe makes beautiful colors for whatever sensory play theme you choose.

-Our simple how to dye rice for sensory play recipe makes beautiful colors for whatever theme you choose including rainbow rice.
-Also, make sure to check out our Ultimate Sensory Play Guide for great ways to use your colored rice!
+Our simple how-to dye rice recipe makes beautiful colors for whatever theme you choose including rainbow rice.
+Make sure to check out our list of 10 favorite rice sensory bins for great ways to use your colored rice!

 Here’s how to dye rice for sensory activities.
-You can try pasta and salt too.
-Kids will have a blast digging their hands into this bin!
+Kids will have a blast digging their hands into a colored rice sensory bin!

 You Will Need:

 - Scoops and small cups for dumping and filling

 STEP 1: Measure 1 Cup of rice into a container.

 You can make more colored rice if desired just adjust the measurements.
 Or you can do several colors in different containers and mix them together for a rainbow theme!

 STEP 2: Next add 1 Teaspoon of Vinegar.

 You could also try lemon juice instead of vinegar for a fun lemon scented rice sensory bin.